-The full path of the $\tt.pem$ file containing trusted CA certificates, for verifying the server when using SSL.
+The full path of the . pem file containing trusted CA certificates, for verifying the server when using SSL.

-If this option is not set, then the driver defaults to using the trusted CA certificates $\mbox{.pem}$ file installed by the driver.
+If this option is not set, then the driver defaults to using the trusted CA certificates . pem file installed by the driver.
+To use the trusted CA certificates in the .pem file, set the UseSystemTrustStore property to 0 or clear the Use System Trust Store check box in the SSL Options dialog.

 If you are connecting from a Windows machine and the Use System Trust Store option is enabled, the driver uses the certificates from the Windows trust store instead of your specified .pem file.

-For more information, see "Use System Trust Store" on page 78.
+For more information, see "Use System Trust Store" on page 79.